mmills6060/Northeastern-Masters-in-Computer-Science/CS 5008/Homework/Homework02/README.md

 ## Understanding C Questions

 1. What is the difference between a variable and a pointer?

+A variable will essentially hold a specific value. a pointer won't hold a specific value, but rather contain the address of where the value of a particular variable can be found.
 2. In your test file, we had the following code:

     ```c